 The Organic Law for the Regulation and Control of Market Power (Law) was enacted on October 2011, implementing the first domestic competition regime in the country.
-The Law created the Superintendency of Market Power Control (Superintendency or Authority) as its governing administrative authority in charge of the application of the Law, and a separate regulatory body, the Regulation Board, in charge of, inter alia, issuing regulations and sector-wide recommendations, and implementing economic thresholds for mergers.
+The Law created the Superintendency of Market Power Control (Superintendency or Authority) as its governing administrative authority in charge of the application of the Law, and a separate regulatory body, the Regulation Board, in charge of, inter alia, issuing regulations and sector-wide recommendations, among them implementing economic thresholds for mergers.

-Merger notifications are filed with the Intendancy for Concentration Control (Merger Control Intendancy), an investigative authority which must issue a recommendation report for resolution by a three-person resolution panel, the First Instance Resolution Commission (Commission).
+Merger notifications are filed with the Intendancy for Concentration Control (the Merger Control Intendancy), an investigative authority that issues a recommendation report for resolution by a three-person resolution panel, the First Instance Resolution Commission (Commission).
 The Merger Control Intendancy is vested with the powers of investigation of notified transactions and non-notified transactions, as well as for issuing its recommendation report to clear, condition or deny transactions subject to its control.
 The Intendancy is authorised to act ex officio in the case of non-notified transactions that come to its attention.
 The Superintendency is organised into four investigative intendancies.
 These intendancies perform their analysis and investigations independently and issue recommendation reports to the Commission.
-The Merger Control Intendancy is in charge of analysing notified transactions and issuing final recommendation reports, which contain economic analysis of the competitive landscape, the transaction's potential impact on this competitive structure, and its final recommendation as to the clearance, conditional clearance subject to conditions, or denial of the transaction.
-The analysis and evaluation performed by the Intendancy in all transactions subject to its control has reflected a rigour and in-depth analysis similar to that of a Phase II investigation by the European Commission (unfortunately, there is no equivalent to a Phase I review under Ecuadorian law).
-The Commission must then evaluate this recommendation report and issue its final decision.
+The Merger Control Intendancy is in charge of analysing notified transactions and issuing final recommendation reports, which contain an economic analysis of the competitive landscape, the transaction's potential impact on the competitive structure, and its final recommendation as to the clearance, conditional clearance subject to remedies, or denial, of the transaction.
+The agency recently created a fast-track procedure for transactions that do not pose substantive risks to competition, which is a welcome change for a regime that took, on average, five to six months from filing to clearance.

 The basic principles of the merger control regime are set forth in Chapter II, Section 4 of the Law, making any act deemed a 'concentration operation' subject to merger control.
 Although 'exemplary acts' are broadly defined, any act granting control of or substantial influence in another party on a lasting basis exceeding either of the economic or market share thresholds may be subject to mandatory merger control notification and prior clearance before its execution in Ecuador.
-Mergers and acquisitions, full-function joint ventures, common administration agreements, and assignments of the effects of a trader, inter alia, are defined as 'concentration operations', although the broad scope of the law may determine that other forms of agreements could be subject to notification in this jurisdiction and may therefore merit further legal analysis with local counsel when the economic or market share thresholds are met.
+Mergers and acquisitions, full-function joint ventures, administration agreements and asset sales, inter alia, are defined as 'concentration operations', although the broad scope of the law may determine that other forms of agreements could be subject to notification in this jurisdiction and may therefore merit further legal analysis with local counsel when the turnover or market share thresholds are met.

-1 Diego Pérez-Ordóñez is a partner, and Luis Marín Tobar and Mario Navarrete-Serrano are senior associates at Pérez Bustamante & Ponce.
+1 Diego Pérez-Ordóñez is a partner and Mario Navarrete-Serrano is a senior associate at Pérez Bustamante & Ponce.